jwgreer/java-banking-app/README.md

-# CS3230-BankingAppGUI - CS 3230 Yang Zong Final Project
+# CS3230-BankingAppGUI - CS 3230 Dr. Yong Zhang Final Project
 In this project, we will develop the BankingApp into a graphical user interface based Banking application:

 ## Software Requirements